 - Relationship between the individual and the group

-In Year 9 the course begins to focus more on the sort of work undertaken at GCSE, including an introduction to practitioners such as Stanislavski and the opportunity to explore design elements.
+In Year 9 students can choose Drama as one of their creative options and the course begins to focus more on the sort of work undertaken at GCSE, building towards two performances and the opportunity to explore design elements.

 In addition to the course we aim to provide at least one opportunity per year for students in each year group to perform in a major production.
 Hundreds do and many more become involved in set-building, prop-making, lighting and sound as members of the Stage Crew.